Skip to Content

 • The historian Josephus claims that Miriam married Hur, Moses’ close friend.

-• Other documents point to her as the mother of Hur and the wife of Caleb.
+• Other documents point to her as Hur’s mother and Caleb’s wife.

-• Cush is not far from modern-day Ethiopia, which would mean that Moses’ Cushite wife most likely had dark skin.
-Most scholars agree that dark skin was highly valued at that time, and Miriam’s behavior toward her was caused by jealously, rather than based on anything concrete.
+• Cush is not far from modern-day Ethiopia, meaning that Moses’ Cushite woman and wife most likely had dark skin.
+Most scholars agree that dark skin was highly valued at that time, and Miriam’s behavior toward her was caused by jealousy rather than based on anything concrete.

 • In addition to biblical mentions, other ancient Jewish literature refers to Miriam.
-She is referred to in the Old Testament Pseudepigrapha, the Dead Sea Scrolls, in the texts of Flavius Josephus and Philo of Alexandria, and other rabbinic literature.
+She is mentioned in the Old Testament Pseudepigrapha, the Dead Sea Scrolls, Flavius Josephus and Philo of Alexandria texts, and other rabbinic literature.

 For further reading about Miriam in the Bible and study, you may enjoy this book about Miriam and other women prophets.